DrJieTao/ba545-docs/competition2/topics2022.md

 In this project, you are going to predict if the client will subscribe a term deposit, using the information from a direct marketing campaigns (phone calls) of a Portuguese banking institution.
 This is a classification project (although __regression models__ can be used in it).

-This dataset contains 20 continuous or categorical features, and 1 binary target (subscribe or not).
 The dataset can be downloaded using this [link](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip).
 This data set contains a full file (which you will use to train and evaluate your model(s)) and a much smaller sample (10% random sample, which you can use to train complicated models such as SVM or random forest).
 If this project is selected, I will provide the decompressed data files.
 This dataset contains `10` continuous and `10` categorical features, and `1` __binary__ target.
 You can find the __data dictionary__ [here](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing#).

 + __Topic 3__: [In-vehicle Coupon Recommendation](https://archive.ics.uci.edu/ml/datasets/in-vehicle+coupon+recommendation)